ObjectStackObjectStack

 new DriverPlugin(new InMemoryDriver()),

-new AppPlugin(TodoApp), // Todo objects get namespace: todo__task
+new AppPlugin(TodoApp), // Todo app contributes objects under namespace 'todo'

-new AppPlugin(BiPlugin), // BI plugin objects get namespace: bi__*
+new AppPlugin(BiPlugin), // BI plugin contributes objects under namespace 'bi'

 ],